 After the new user downloads the app, they’re prompted to enter their preferred payment details.
 This can be a bank account or credit card, and they get a notification text message or email that they’ve received funds.

-This works equally well in any location and an exchange calculator is included to give the user up-to-date, current exchange rates, and there are no hidden fees for sending money.
+This works equally well in any location and an exchange calculator is included to give the user up-to-date current exchange rates, and there are no hidden fees for sending money.

 PayPal is one of the best-known payment transfer platforms with a hard limit of $60,000 or $10,000 in certain currencies.
 Disputes are handled in the PayPal Resolution Center.
-Users can transfer funds for free from their PayPal balance, Amex Send account, or bank account.
+Users can transfer money for free from their PayPal balance, Amex Send account, or bank account.

 With a PayPal Cash Card or debit card, you can keep funds in your PayPal account with a daily $3,000 cash and $400 ATM withdrawal limit with up to 30 transactions each day.

-There’s a fixed 2.9% fee to send funds via credit cards and a 5% charge to send personal international interactions via a bank account, Amex Send, or Paypal balance.
+There’s a fixed 2.9% fee to send funds via credit cards and a 5% charge to send personal international interactions via a bank account, Amex Send, or PayPal balance.

 PayPal has mature and sophisticated encryption with 24/7 monitoring and dispute resolution.
-PayPal is limited to U.S. bank transfers and the platform connects with most banks and credit unions.
+It is limited to U.S. bank transfers and the platform connects with most banks and credit unions.
 Certain banks with prepaid or online-only bank accounts have no inherent PayPal access.